gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    soon as the computation is possible.
 The endpoints MUST NOT use another mechanism for establishing endpoint pair shared secrets for SCTP-AUTH.
-   The endpoint pair shared secret for Shared Key Identifier 0 is empty and MUST be used when establishing the first DTLS connection.
+   The endpoint pair shared secret for Shared Key Identifier 0 is empty and MUST be used by both endpoints when establishing the first DTLS connection.

-   The initial DTLS connection will be used to establish two new endpoint pair shared secrets which MUST use shared key identifier 1.
+   The initial DTLS connection will be used to establish two new endpoint pair shared secrets which MUST use shared key identifier 1 and 2.
 The endpoint pair shared secrets are derived using the TLS exporter interface using the ASCII strings "EXPORTER-DTLS-OVER-SCTP-CLIENT-WRITE" and "EXPORTER-DTLS-OVER-SCTP-SERVER-WRITE" with no terminating NUL, no context, and length 64.
+Keys derived with the label "EXPORTER-DTLS-OVER-SCTP-CLIENT-WRITE" are used by the TLS client for sending SCTP-AUTH and always have an odd Shared Key Identifier.
+Keys derived with the label "EXPORTER-DTLS-OVER-SCTP-SERVER-WRITE" are used by the TLS server for sending SCTP-AUTH and always have an even Shared Key Identifier.

    ~~~~~~~~~~~
    TLS-Exporter("EXPORTER-DTLS-OVER-SCTP-CLIENT-WRITE", , 64)